stuymedova/whitney-artworks/README.md

 ## Search engine

-This app uses [MeiliSearch](https://www.meilisearch.com), a fast, typo-tolerant and open-source search engine.
+This app uses the [MeiliSearch](https://www.meilisearch.com) search engine for the search functionality.
 (And [MeiliSearch Vue](https://github.com/meilisearch/meilisearch-vue) for the UI)

 **Search settings**
 Searchable attributes, displayed attributes: